FeatureBaseDB/featurebase/docs/query-language.md

 {"results":[{"attrs":{},"columns":[30]}]}
 ```

-* columns are repositories that were not starred by user 1
+* columns are repositories that were starred by user 1

 #### Count
 **Spec:**